-We look forward to welcoming you to Tudor House, the most unique Yorkshire Dales bed and breakfast.
+We look forward to welcoming you to The Old Station, the most unique bed and breakfast in the Yorkshire Dales.

-We are quickly developing a reputation for the warmest of welcomes and are making Tudor House a real “home from home” in beautiful Malhamdale, one of the prettiest of the Yorkshire Dales.
+We have worked very hard developing a reputation for the warmest of welcomes, and hope that recent renovations have now made The Old Station even more of a real “home from home” in beautiful Malhamdale, one of the prettiest of the Yorkshire Dales.

 In addition, the building itself is completely unique and in the words of one seasoned B&B visitor is;

 “..without doubt this is the most amazing location for a guest house I have ever seen in 20 years”.